codebytemirza/XAUUSD_TRADING_ASISTENT_AI/Readme.md

 # XAUUSD AI Trading Bot 🤖

 An advanced algorithmic trading system for XAUUSD (Gold) using multi-timeframe analysis and AI-powered decision making.
+65% of accuracy for profitable trades tested on real account

 ## Features 🌟